Aydan-A/ToDoList/README.md

 A simple, user-friendly to-do list application built using HTML, CSS, and JavaScript.
 This application allows users to add, mark as complete, delete tasks, and organize their daily tasks efficiently.

-## Features

-- Add new tasks
-- Mark tasks as complete/incomplete
+Add New Tasks
+-Quickly add new tasks to your list with a title and optional details.
+Toggle Task Status
+-Mark tasks as complete or incomplete with a single click.
-- Delete tasks
+Delete Tasks Easily
-- Task persistence using local storage (tasks remain after page refresh)
+-Remove tasks individually using a delete button or simply unmark them when needed.
+PostgreSQL Integration
+-All tasks are stored securely in a PostgreSQL database for persistence.
+Clear Completed Tasks
-- Clear all completed tasks in one click
+-Instantly remove all completed tasks with one click.
+Track Your Progress
+-Visualize how many tasks you've completed and how many remain.

 ## Screenshot